colbyj/bride-of-frankensystem/docs/reference/question_types.rst

 -  ``drop_down`` - Select one option from a drop-down list
 -  ``image_select`` - Select one option from a set of images
--  ``image_click`` - Click on an image to record one or more (x, y) positions in the image's natural pixel space
+-  ``image_click`` - Click on an image to record one or more (x, y) positions, measured in the image's original (unscaled) pixels
 -  ``textview`` - Display plain text (HTML syntax is supported)
 -  ``video`` - Embed an HTML5 video, optionally requiring the participant to watch it before continuing